bloomberg/memray/docs/flamegraph.rst

   mean more memory was allocated by the given node and those are the most important to understand first.

-- Major forks in the flame graph (when a node splits in several ones in the next level) can be useful to study: these nodes can indicate a logical grouping of code, where a function processes work in stages, each with its own function.
+- Major forks in the flame graph (when a node splits into several ones in the next level) can be useful to study: these nodes can indicate a logical grouping of code, where a function processes work in stages, each with its own function.
 It can also be caused by a conditional